The seizure and significant consequences for the company at a challenging time of year to find a solution to the…

 We are able to advise and act for you in connection with The Alcohol Wholesaler Registration Scheme together with your…

-Rogers & Norton have a wide breadth of knowledge and are recognised nationally as specialists in this area.
+Rogers & Norton have a wide breadth of knowledge and are recognised nationally as specialists in leisure and licensing sector.

-Rogers & Norton have a Specialist Team handling HM Revenue & Customs (HMRC) claims, in particular relating to the detention…
+Rogers & Norton have a Specialist Team handling HM Revenue and Customs (HMRC) claims, in particular relating to the detention…